Recovering from COVID-19 : psychological sequelae and post-traumatic growth six months after discharge

 Keywords:

-Anxiety Disorders, Assessment, COVID-19 (en), Depressive Disorders, Epidemiology, Infectious Diseases, Interventions, Italians, Mental health, Posttraumatic growth, Posttraumatic Stress Disorder, Psychotrauma, PTSD (en), Research
+Anxiety Disorders, Assessment, COVID-19 (en), Depressive Disorders, Epidemiology, Infectious Diseases, Interventions, Mental health, Posttraumatic growth, Posttraumatic Stress Disorder, Psychotrauma, PTSD (en), Research